v 3.7.web 2025

 Indajesa Staunton

 Mid-century Spanish manufacturer Indajesa's (Industrias del Ajedrez) take on the Staunton.
 Two pieces stand out the most.
-The queen, who would stand taller than the king were it not for the king's finial, wears an unusual coronet that looks like a rook's crenelations.
+The Queen, who would stand taller than the King were it not for the King's finial, wears an unusual coronet that looks like a rook's crenelations.
 The knight's angular design is wild, like a horse crossed with a dragon.

 Alekhine considers a board with Indajesa pieces, opposite his opponent Muñoz.